joemoose/psiops/docs/playing.md

 !!! example

 	You make an action roll using your REFLEXES score of 2.
 The dice roll is 3 and 4.
-The sum is 3 + 4 + 2 = 9, resulting in a *partial success*.
+The sum is 3 + 4 + 2 = 9, resulting in a partial success.

 ### Consequences and Complications

 *Consequences* and *complications* arise when the results of your actions aren’t a *complete success*.
-Consequences stem from *fails*, whereas complications stem from *partial successes*.
+Consequences stem from *failures*, whereas complications stem from *partial successes*.

-#### Consequences of Failing
+#### Consequences of Failure

 When you *fail* an *action roll*, you don’t achieve your intended outcome.
 In addition, something else goes wrong, worsening your tactical situation or combat readiness.
 You could be injured, damage equipment, trigger a new threat, or be separated from your squad.
 Your situation deteriorates, and circumstances turn against you.